dani8439/complete_python/Section3/notes.md

 # Use tuples for when passing around objects in your program and what to maintain data integrity - don't want the object to change.
 ```

+# Quiz: Tuples in Python

+1. Tuples have a lot of methods associated with them.
+False

+2. Tuples are Immutable.
+True

+3. Which of the following is a tuple?
+(1,2,[1,2])